SorenHolstHansen/axum_error_handling_like_pavex/README.md

-# Axun error handling like Pavex
+# Axum error handling like Pavex

 This is a simple PoC for how to do error handling, and in particular tracing, like in Pavex.